Total Motorcycle’s interview with BMW Motorcycle Canada:

 Norm: The whole BMW GS series (R 1200 GS, R 1150 GS Adventure, F 650 GS, F 650 GS Dakar) was extremely successful for us, with the 2004 BMW R1200GS being our number one seller.
 Altogether, the GS series represented 35% of all our total motorcycle sales in 2004.
 If I had to name the most successful model outside the GS lineup, I would definitely have to say the 2004 BMW 1150GT.

-TMW: Out of all BMW's 2005 models, which ones are BMW most excited
+TMW: Out of all BMW’s 2005 models, which ones are BMW most excited about and why?

 Norm: For 2005, BMW has such a great motorcycle line up that I would love to say we are very excited about all of them!
 I expect the 2005 BMW R1200GS to again be our biggest success of numbers sold as it was also our top seller in 2004.
 But it is the brand new and very innovative BMW K1200S that our customers and company are most excited about.
 The K1200S is the pinnacle bike and it launches BMW in a new direction for the future.
 This bike was created as a masterpiece of engineering for a thrilling riding experience, and it features a hitherto unknown combination of technology, performance and design.